[QODBC-Desktop] How to use QODBC with Crystal Reports

 1. Use filters in particular date range whenever possible.

 2. When grouping by a table field, use a formula to put the field within it.
 This allows Crystal to do the grouping in memory, rather than the driver, which will be much faster.

 3. Use only the fields you need when using sp_reports

 4. Use VB Demo to find out which fields you need.

 5. Use sp_report (see: QODBC sp_report) to use the QuickBooks report engine that already “relates” the tables.
-You can relate an sp_report and a table to get a variety of results.
+You can relate a sp_report and a table to get a variety of results.

 6. Expecting QODBC to operate similarly to other relational based ODBC drivers will cause some frustration because Quicken exposes its data only via XML.
 You will have to think around the box, but your efforts will be rewarded.

-8. Creating an outer join for an sp_report or to a table is not supported within a manual SQL statement.
-However it is supported within Crystal Reports by visually linking the Command option and the table.
+8. Creating an outer join for a sp_report or to a table is not supported within a manual SQL statement.
+However, it is supported within Crystal Reports by visually linking the Command option and the table.

 Create a New Report via Wizard or Manual Methods